MassimoFoti/jasmineMatchers/README.md

 - `toHaveCss(propertyName, expectedValue)`
   - expectedValue is optional, if omitted it will check only if the computed style property exists

-## Looking for having fixtures inside Jasmine?
+## Would you like to use fixtures inside Jasmine?

 Take a look at [jasmineFixtures](https://github.com/MassimoFoti/jasmineFixtures````)